 The United States Secretary of State, William Rogers, has signed America's first consular convention with Czechoslovakia.

-The United States Secretary of State, William Rogers, has signed America's first consular convention with Czechoslovakia.
+Background: The United States Secretary of State, William Rogers, has signed America's first consular convention with Czechoslovakia.
 The signing took place on Monday (July 9) at the Foreign Ministry in the capital Prague.

 The Czechoslovakian Foreign Minister, Bohuslav Chnoupek signed for his country.